PgBiel/elembic/src/types/types.typ

     error: if param.check == none {
       a => {
         let (count, message) = a.enumerate().fold((0, ""), ((count, message), (i, element)) => {
-          if "any" not in param.input and base.typeof(element) not in param.input {
+          if "any" not in param.input and base.typeid(element) not in param.input {
             (count + 1, message + "\n  hint: at position " + str(i) + ": " + generate-cast-error(element, param))
           } else {
             (count, message)